BruceArmstrong007/BruceArmstrong007/README.md

 - Checkout my profile - https://portfolio-e5dcd.web.app/
 - brucearmstrongofficial@gmail.com
 - Loves to code, music, games, food, exploring new tech (rnd) and some good content
-- My Github is full of experimental stuff that i do to learn tech (don't expect 100 type checkings, 500 unit tests or some other coding practices)
+- My Github is full of experimental stuff that i do to learn tech

 <!---
 BruceArmstrong007/BruceArmstrong007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.